Your Liability for Pre-Incorporation Contracts

 You, as the promoter, will be the only one liable on the pre-incorporation contract(s).

 It is always recommended that you enter into agreements and contracts after your business has been incorporated and under that entity’s name.
-However, we realize that not every situation is ideal and sometimes you need to sign contracts before the business entity is incorporated.
-If you need help determining your possible liability or want advice on novations, contact us to set up a free consultation and we can discuss your liability for pre-incorporation contracts.
+However, our Sacramento business attorneys realize that not every situation is ideal and sometimes you need to sign contracts before the business entity is incorporated.
+If you need help determining your possible liability or want advice on novations, contact our Sacramento business law firm to set up a free consultation and we can discuss your liability for pre-incorporation contracts.

 By: Trevor Carson Google+